Rick Leonard

-Rick Leonard (born November 22, 1996) is an American football offensive tackle who is a free agent.
+Rick Leonard (born November 22, 1996) is an American former professional football offensive tackle.
 He played college football at Florida State, where he started out as a defensive end before moving to offensive tackle.
-He was drafted by the New Orleans Saints in the fourth round of the 2018 NFL Draft and has since been a member of several other teams.
+He was selected by the New Orleans Saints in the fourth round of the 2018 NFL draft and has since been a member of several other teams.